YPatois/THERMUS/roadmap.md

 ## Needed for 4.0
 ### Still to do
-- LICENSE: use LGPLv2, as ROOT
+- LICENSE: use GPL, to be compatible wirth GSL and Root.
 - Up to date doc (for install and use)
 - No documentation build by default
 - code beautifying (linter)
+- Code restructuring around models
 - Better test for TXT
 - Stamped TXT set
-- Merging Boris changes
 - Merging Natasha changes
 - Checksum the distributed particle set